 The Bottom Line – Does HealthRider Work?

-Well now, did we give this one a thumb up or down?
+Well now, do we give this one a thumbs-up or down?
 It looks like some people were excited to try HealthRider since it is touted as a total-body workout and is low-impact.
-However, we noticed that there are some customer complaints about this exercise solution.
+However, we noticed that there are customer complaints about this product.
 Due to the price and negative user reviews, we don’t feel comfortable recommending it.
 The reality is there are much less pricey fitness tools and programs available for at-home exercise.

-If you’d like to get rid of more excess body fat and slim down, we recommend a fitness machine or weight-loss pill that is affordable, supported by clinical studies and has received positive customer feedback.
+If you’d like to get rid of excess body fat and slim down, we recommend a fitness machine or program that is affordable, that clinical studies support and has positive customer feedback.